-- Australian DRS organisations, in partnership with relevant regional organisations (e.g. SPC/SOPAC, WHO), to better coordinate a consistent approach to capacity building, technical up-skilling and training programmes relating to disaster and health response.
-This is to include needs based content and systematic selection of participants and may include discussion on how to effectively consolidate regional training programs to address the human resources for health capacity issues. - Australian DRS organisational support with the provision of ongoing educational support and capacity building for nurses - Acknowledge the gap in provision of psychosocial needs through capacity and needs assessment of Australian organisations (Australian government and NGOs, through ACFID)
+- Regional DRS organisations (e.g. SOPAC, UNOCHA, WHO WPRO), to better coordinate a consistent approach to capacity building, technical up-skilling and training programmes relating to disaster and health response.
+This is to include needs based content and systematic selection of participants and may include discussion on how to effectively consolidate regional training programs to address the human resources for health capacity issues. - Regional donors and development partners to continue to support ongoing education and professional development for emergency response nurses, including consistency of disaster training programs and curriculum delivered across institutions in all PIC. - Regional and multi-lateral organisations to acknowledge the gap in provision of psychosocial needs and (i) conduct assessment of current regional capacity to meet these needs; (ii) facilitate the discussion on feasibility of consolidating existing training resources across the region for addressing skills needed to meet post-disaster psychosocial needs.